-Alert: The previously discussed Steam Stealer malware is way bigger thAn we thought — The malware also is also embedded with a remote administration tool (RAT)
+Alert: The previously discussed Steam Stealer malware is way bigger than we thought — The malwarE is also embedded with a remote administration tool (RAT)

 The screenshot of the message posted by Vampizza is as follows:

 There is every possibility that these are bots but at the same time, it is also possible that these messages are being sent from compromised accounts, which malicious actors are using to spread infected link via Steam chat.